Subject Leader: Mr J Burston

 Arts leaders in Key Stage 3, 4 and 5 meet regularly to discuss the needs for the arts subjects and provide students with effective leadership opportunities.

 Enrichment and Intervention

-The Drama department led an amazing school production of High School Musical in 2016 and We Will Rock You in 2017.
-Hundreds of students took part and performances were sold out every night.
+The Drama department puts on amazing school productions, such as High School Musical in 2016, We Will Rock You in 2017 and Grease in 2018.
+Hundreds of students take part and performances are sold out every night.

 Drama students also perform in the Advent Carol service each December.

-Various trips to the theatre take place every year and these are importnat to allow students to experience live professional performances both for enrichment and to support their studies.
-Examples of trips that have taken place this year include 'The Woman in Black', 'The Mousetrap' and the annual pantomime at Wimbledon Theatre.
+Various trips to the theatre take place every year and these are important to allow students to experience live professional performances both for enrichment and to support their studies.
+Examples of trips that have taken place recently include 'The Woman in Black', 'The Mousetrap' and the annual pantomime at Wimbledon Theatre.

-Schemes of work ensure that SMSC topics are fully covered e.g. Unkindness, Pioneers, Consequences and Being a Teenager.
+Schemes of work ensure that SMSC topics are fully covered e.g. Unkindness, Petty Crime, Consequences and Being a Teenager.

 The department runs regular intervention sessions for those needing support with their written and practical work.